CleanCut/ultimate_rust_crash_course/README.md

 # Ultimate Rust Crash Course

-This is the companion repository for the [Ultimate Rust Crash Course] published online.
-You will get the most out of this training experience by purchasing a license or subscribing to the course and watching the course videos while running through the [exercises] in this repository.
+This is the companion repository for the [Ultimate Rust Crash Course] published online, presented live at O'Reilly virtual events, or in person.
+You will get the most out of this training experience by trying to accomplish the [exercises] in this repository and watching (or attending) the instructor-led training.

-Watching is fun, but you will learn a lot more if you dig in and do some coding!
 This repository is for you hands-on-learners who are ready to roll.

 I use macOS, and that is what I developed this course on.
 Everything _ought_ to work similarly on major Linux distributions and Windows.
 Please [contact me](mailto:nathan.stocks@gmail.com) ASAP if you have trouble with anything on this page.

 ## Install Rust